nenieiri-42Yerevan/42_NetPractice/README.md

 ```sh
 HostMax:        0.0.0.254           |   00000000.00000000.00000000.11111110
 ```
-The client B's host number is 0.0.0.12, so we can choose any host from the hosts' rang except for 12.
-For example, if I choose 13 then client A's host will be:
+The client B's host number is 0.0.0.12, so we can choose any host from the hosts' rang except for 12.<br>For example, if I choose 13 then client A's host will be:
 ```sh
 A Client Host Number: 0.0.0.13      |   00000000.00000000.00000000.00001101
 ```